shumi-27/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe : Set file mode bit to 753
-10-mirror_permissions: Makes file hello permissions to the same as file olleh 11-directories_permissions : Give execution permission to current working directory's subdirectories
+10-mirror_permissions: Makes file hello permissions to the same as file olleh 11-directories_permissions : Give execution permission to current working directory's subdirectories 12-directory_permissions : Creates a directory with mode set to 751